InfiniteFlightAirportEditing/Navigation/README.md

 # Navigation  [![Build Status](https://travis-ci.org/InfiniteFlightAirportEditing/Navigation.svg?branch=master)](https://travis-ci.org/InfiniteFlightAirportEditing/Navigation)

-Please only use this website to commit ILS's.
-A website for Fixes and VOR's will be avaliable soon...
-Stay Tuned!
+Please only use this website to commit ILSs.
+A website for Fixes and VORs will be avaliable soon...
+Stay tuned!

 **Not recommended for the faint-hearted!**<br>
 Please speak to [@carmichaelalonso](https://github.com/carmichaelalonso) (or) [@dushyants19](https://github.com/dushyants19) (or) [@moritzbabl](https://github.com/moritzbabl) if you're interested in contributing.